cbl-dart/cbl-dart/packages/cbl/README.md

 await db.saveDocument(MutableDocument.withId('Hey'));
 ```

+If you only ever open the same physical database once at a time, you don't need
+to await the `listening` future.
+In this case the stream will always observe all
+subsequent events.

 To stop listening to changes just cancel the subscription, like with any other
 stream.

 ## Closing resources

-Some types implement `ClosableResource`.
-At the moment these are `Database` and
+Some types implement [`ClosableResource`][closableresource].
+At the moment these
-`Replicator`.
-Once you are done with an instance of these types, call its
+are [`Database`][database] and [`Replicator`][replicator].
+Once you are done
+with an instance of these types, call its `close` method.
+This will free
-`close` method.
-This will free resources used by the object, as well as remove
+resources used by the object, as well as remove listeners, close streams and
-listeners, close streams and close child resources.
-For example closing a
+close child resources.
+For example closing a database will also close any
-database will also close any associated replicators.
+associated replicators.

 # 📖 Usage examples

-## Open a database
+## Open a [`Database`][database]

 Every database has a name which is used to determine its filename.
 The full
 filename is the concatenation of the database name and the extension `.cblite2`.